-The Navy is soliciting public and agency comments during a public Draft EA review period from April 6, 2023, through May 6, 2023.
-Comments received during the public comment period will be considered in preparing the Final EA.
-A summary of comments received on both the Draft EA and the WFMP will be provided in an Appendix of this EA.
+The Navy solicited public and agency comments during a public Draft EA review period from April 6, 2023, through May 6, 2023.
+Comments received during the public comment period were considered in preparing the Final EA.
+Comments received on both the Draft EA and the WFMP are provided in Appendix B of this EA.